santiagoolivos/signatureapi-tutorials/powerautomate-generic/how-to-save-deliverables-sharepoint.md

 * Monitoring contract delivery and signature status in real time.
 * Automatically detecting when the document is completed.
+* Automatically saving the signed document in the correct Sharepoint folder.
 * Instantly notifying the HR team on Slack when the document is completed.
 * Reducing manual follow-ups and delays in the onboarding or document signing process.